 Photos or video taken at our events may be used in publications such as brochures, newsletters, magazines, and video presentations.
 Such photos or videos may also be used electronically in online publications, our websites, e-mails, social networking sites such as Facebook or Twitter, or in other electronic forms of media.
 If you are pictured and would like us to discontinue using the photo, please contact us at [email protected].

-Our website may contain links to affiliated vendor sites, such as e-mail services, online donor pages, and events registration pages.
-We are not responsible for the content or the privacy practices employed by those other sites.
-A link to another website does not constitute an endorsement of that site or any of the content or information provided by that site.
+Our website may contain links to affiliated vendor websites, such as e-mail services, online donor pages, and events registration pages.
+We are not responsible for the content or the privacy practices employed by those other websites.
+A link to another website does not constitute an endorsement of that website or any of the content or information provided by that website.
 We encourage our users to be aware when they leave our Site and to read the privacy policies of each website that collects personal information.

 Statistics from email are collected and analyzed on both an individual and an aggregate basis.
 We use these statistics to better provide services to the public.